buzzqw/TUS/OBSS/markdown-separati/en/29-adventures-in-water.md

 A creature unable to breathe underwater spends three rounds of holding its breath to cast a spell with Verbal components.

-Some spells might work differently underwater, at the Narrator' \*\*s discretion.
+Some spells might work differently underwater, at the Game Master' \*\*s discretion.

 See Environment Chapter for the rules on holding breath (p. ).